sderev/lmtoolbox/tools/proofread/README.md

 ## Installation

 LLM-Toolbox needs to be installed.
-You can find [the detailed installation and configuration process on the main page of the repo](https://github.com/sderev/llm-toolbox).
+You can find [the detailed installation and configuration process on the main page of the repo](https://github.com/sderev/lmtoolbox).

 You can install it with `pip` or `pipx` depending on your preferences:

 * `pip`

     ```bash
-    python3 -m pip install llm-toolbox
+    python3 -m pip install LMtoolbox
     ```
 * `pipx`

     ```bash
-    pipx install llm-toolbox
+    pipx install LMtoolbox
     ```

 ## Usage